-O. Accounting Standards Updates (ASUs): In January 2020, the FASB issued ASU 2020-01 Investments- Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815.
+In January 2020, the FASB issued ASU 2020-01 Investments-Equity Securities (Topic 321).
+Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815): Clarifying the Interactions between Topic 321, Topic 323, and Topic 815.
 The amendments clarify certain interactions between the guidance on accounting for certain equity securities under Topic 321, the guidance on accounting for investments under the equity method in Topic 323, and the guidance in Topic 815.
 The Update could change how an entity accounts for an equity security under the measurement alternative or a forward contract or purchased option to purchase securities that, upon settlement of the forward contract or exercise of the purchased option, would be accounted for under the equity method of accounting or the fair value option in accordance with Topic 825, Financial Instruments.
 The amendments are intended to improve current GAAP by reducing diversity in practice and increasing comparability of the accounting for these interactions.
-For public business entities, the amendments are effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-Early adoption is permitted, including early adoption in an interim period.
-Evaluation of any possible effects the guidance may have on the statements of financial condition and results of operations is in progress.
+For public business entities, the amendments were effective for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
+Adoption of this guidance had no effect on the statements of financial condition and results of operations.